Coronavirus information for visitors

 - Hand washing facilities (soap and hot water) and hand sanitiser

-- Safe distancing – class sizes are small – not more than 6 people – and there is plenty of space to be comfortable
+- Social distancing – class sizes are not more than 6 people – and there is plenty of space to be comfortable, with people at least 1m apart at all times.

 It is critical that everybody observes the following key behaviours: